operator-framework/operator-registry/docs/design/bundle-sources.md

         └── <catalog_dir>.Dockerfile
         ```

-1. Make the below changes to your Dockerfile:
+1. Make the following changes to your Dockerfile:

     *Example Dockerfile*